SLCunningham21/CapstoneProject/README.md

 ## Mechanism:
 **1. Data Collection & Importing**
 * I began by extracting API data from Zillow, HTML from Classificadospr (the Puerto Rican form of Craiglist).
 Ultimately I decided on using the Classificados data because I felt it was more representative of the Puerto Rican market as most natives and locals do not use Zillow.
-Airbnb would have been my first optional, however Airbnb does not allow nonbusiness API extraction.
+Airbnb would have been my first option, however Airbnb does not allow private or strictly educational API extraction.

 **2. Data Cleaning**
 * I grouped the cities of the listings into 5 regions: North, East, Central, South and West.
 After grouping I was able to see that the East and the North held the predominate amount of listing numbers which supported my hypothesis that the "metro area" [Metro area: prime tourist destinations that area have metro accessbility] would be the target destination for the rental market.